• Skip to primary navigation

 I realize not everyone keeps canned artichoke hearts in their pantry, but I definitely recommend doing so.

-They are so versatile; they make an easy side dish of baked artichoke hearts with seasoned breadcrumbs or can be added to pasta and chicken dishes, like chicken Vesuvio.
+They are so versatile; they make an easy side dish of baked artichoke hearts with seasoned breadcrumbs or can be combined with spinach to make artichoke spinach dip, or blended with lemon, garlic, and walnuts to create an artichoke pesto.

 I serve fried artichoke hearts with a side of lemon wedges and some grated Parmigiano Reggiano, but you could certainly serve them with a dipping sauce such as an aioli.